[LVE Manager 0.5-63 or higher]

-Second column will contain either e or -.
-If e is present, it means that given version is enabled, and can be selected by end user.
+The second column will contain either e or -.
+If e is present, it means that given version is enabled, and can be selected by the end user.

-Third column can have values d or -.
+The third column can have values d or -.
 If d is present, that version is considered a 'default' version.
-Only one PHP version will have d indicator
+Only one PHP version will have d indicator.

-Fourth column can have values s or -.
-If s is present, that is the selected version, currently being used by end user.
+The fourth column can have values s or -.
+If s is present, that is the selected version, currently being used by the end user.
 Only one PHP version will have s indicator.

-In case user is not inside CageFS, and as such doesn't use PHP Selector, you will see following error message:
+In case a user is not inside CageFS, and as such doesn't use PHP Selector, you will see the following error message:

 ERROR:User is not in cagefs